...

 Academic Year and Curriculum in South Korean Boarding Schools

-The academic year is divided into two semesters: March to July and late August to February, with breaks in between.
+The academic year consists of two semesters: March to July and late August to February, with breaks in between.
 Students typically begin primary education at age 6, receiving comprehensive instruction in Korean, mathematics, and other core subjects.
 English language education starts formally in the third grade, although foundational lessons begin earlier.

 Secondary education continues the focus on academic discipline and includes a diverse curriculum encompassing: